SergioKostyukov/BookShareHub/README.md

     - Possibility to view the books available in the library
     - Search for books within the library
     - Possibility to offer the order terms to the book owner
-    - (Additional) Sorting and filtering by criteria
+    - Sorting and filtering by criteria
     - (Additional) Anonymous book exchange based on value and description
 - Order page
     - Exchange books according to their value